prof-rossetti/internet-technologies/notes/javascript/README.md

 # JavaScript Language Overview

-This document contains a highlight of common JavaScript language considerations.
-For an in-depth documentation.
+This document contains a high level overview of the JavaScript language.
+For more details, see the external resources linked below.

 ## References